James Larratt Battersby: Kingdom House

 After the end of the Second World War, Battersby led a religious community which he named the Legion of Christian Reformers, sometimes called the League of Christian Reformers, or the Christian Herald Group, at Kingdom House, River, West Sussex, a house donated to them by fascist and wealthy barrister W. G. Barlow.
 There they held services in front of a special altar, guarded by two large dogs according to Macklin, during which they worshipped Adolf Hitler as Christ returned to rid the world of the Devil.

 The activities of the group soon attracted the attention of politicians and the press.
 On 29 November 1945, The Daily Herald reported that a Mr A. Wilson had bought two swastika flags from the sale of the effects of the former German embassy in London and claimed he intended to give them to James Battersby.
 The Heralds reporter wrote that in residence at Kingdom House were Thomas Baker and his wife, a Mr Schneider (presumably A. J. Schneider), a housekeeper and a young man, but that they hoped to have a self-supporting community of up to 16.
 Prayers were held morning and evening in a small chapel.
 The house was an old manor provided by a "wealthy adherent" who lived near Fernhurst, Surrey.

 On 4 December 1945, Member of Parliament Christopher Peto asked the Home Secretary, Chuter Ede, to put an end to the Kingdom House group due to the feelings of revulsion it had created in the country.
 Ede replied that he had no power to do so "merely because it was unpopular or ridiculous while its advocates committed no breach of the law."
 On 8 December 1945, the Daily Mirror reported that the Communist youth paper Komsomolskaya Pravda, in apparent reference to the Kingdom House group, had commented in a Radio Moscow broadcast that "Already a group of people in a certain country has set itself up to create a party to which the name of Hitler is sacred ....
 This is like giving freedom to spread the germs of the plague."
 The secretary of the group was reported as replying that they regarded Hitler as a "divine instrument".

 On 14 December 1945, an unofficial "raid" was carried out on Kingdom House by persons who remain unknown.
 It closed soon after.
 In December 1945, Tom Driberg MP, in reference to the "recent raid", placed a question in the House of Commons to ask whether steps were being taken to "check Fascist provocation"?
-They already had been.